arturoherrero/twitterise/README.md

     $ git clone git@github.com:arturoherrero/twitterise.git
     $ bundle install

-You need to create a new [Twitter App][1] to work with the Twitter API.
+We need to create a new [Twitter App][2] to work with the Twitter API.
 Also it's necessary to create a `.env` file with the environment variables needed by the Twitter client.